Remarks on power-law random graphs: First estimates

-\begin{Rem} All our estimates so far seem consistent and {\em suggest} that a limit random graph should exist for $\gamma\in(0,2)$.
-More precisely, \begin{itemize} \item with $\gamma\in(0,1)$, $\esp |E_n|\sim (\esp |V_n|)^{2-\gamma}$, and the limit graph is `sparse'. \item with $\gamma\in(1,2)$, the limit graph is `extremely sparse', meaning that the expected numbers of edges and vertices are of the same order. \item with $\gamma\geq 2$, contrarily, in the limit there is no random graph in distribution, as the top-$2$ order statistics of $X_1,\dots, X_n$ go to zero (and hence all edges are vacant). \item The zero conditional probability of an edge connecting two non-isolated vertices may look puzzling but a possible interpretation is that, as the number of non-isolated vertices is infinite (in an appropriate sense), given any two vertices the probability of seeing an edge between them is zero. \end{itemize} \end{Rem}
+Combining the above results, we have $\rho_{(i,j)}=0$ for all $\gamma>0$.
+The zero conditional probability of an edge connecting two non-isolated vertices may look puzzling at first sight when $\gamma \in (0,2)$ since we expect the existence of an infinite random graph in this parameter region.
+A possible interpretation is that, as the number of non-isolated vertices grows infinite in an appropriate sense, given any two vertices the probability of seeing an edge between them is zero.

-In a similar fashion, we proceed to investigate the appearance of triangles and its variants.
-First is the vacant triangle probability.
-Given three non-isolated vertices, we find the probability that no edges are present in-between.